We are Leah and Carly.

 “Can we talk?”

-We decided to focus all of these questions on something we could campaign for, in a defined way, with a specific outcome.
+We decided to focus on something we could campaign for, in a defined way, with a specific outcome.
 We are passionate about empowering fitness instructors to feel confident in supporting clients with eating disorders, whether that’s those at risk, currently suffering, or in recovery.

-And so, that’s the focus of workEDout.
-Our campaign exists to encourage fitness professionals to upskill in this area so they feel more educated, and in turn make clients feel more confident in asking for help if they need it.
+And so, our campaign exists to encourage fitness professionals to upskill in this area so they feel more educated, and can make clients feel more confident in asking for help if they need it.

-In launching this campaign, we hope we’ll empower fitness professionals to:
+Within our campaign, we hope to empower fitness professionals to: